Review of heat and charge transport in strongly magnetized relativistic plasmas: Heat and charge transport in QED

-In contrast, transverse transport in the strong-field limit is more subtle.
-Since the partial contributions to transverse conductivities $\kappa_{\perp}$ and $\sigma_{\perp}$ arise from quantum transitions between adjacent Landau levels, the first excited level ($n = 1$) plays a role that is at least as important as that of the lowest level.
-In fact, the transverse conductivities formally vanish if contributions from higher Landau levels ($n > 0$) are excluded from the dynamics.
+In contrast, transverse charge transport in the strong-field limit is more subtle.
+Since the partial contributions to transverse electrical conductivity $\sigma_{\perp}$ arise from quantum transitions between adjacent Landau levels, the first excited level ($n = 1$) plays a role that is at least as important as that of the lowest level.
+In fact, the transverse conductivity formally vanish if contributions from higher Landau levels ($n > 0$) are excluded from the dynamics.

+The behavior of transverse thermal conductivity $\kappa_{\perp}$ formally resembles that of longitudinal transport ($\kappa_{\parallel}$ and $\sigma_{\parallel}$).
+Indeed, its dominant contributions come from terms with products of Lorentzian functions centered at the same Landau-level energy.
+This is evident from the structure of Eq.~(\ref{kappa-11}).
+Such behavior is rather unusual and stands in sharp contrast to transverse charge transport.
+The interpretation can be traced to the underlying nature of heat transport, which is associated with the dissipative components of collective modes.
+Since this transport via collective modes does not involve charge transfer, it is not constrained by the magnetic field.